SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-10-13-straud-tangental.md

 > THAT ONE IS NAMED TOONCES.

-> DIDN'T GIVE 'IM THE NAME, HE JUST SORT OF CAME WITH IT.
+> DIDN'T GIVE 'ER THE NAME, SHE JUST SORT OF CAME WITH IT.

 ### AVAELLE ###